Kbro1989/Willow-AI-Coding-Playground/DEPLOY.md

 ## Production Deployment

 1. Build the project: `npm run build`
-2. Serve the `build/` directory with any static file server
+2. Serve the `dist/` directory with any static file server
-3. Configure environment variables for production AI keys
+3. Configure environment variables for production AI keys (wrangler for Pages)

 ## Customization